orbitalwitness/tech-task/README.md

 - The designs are based on the 8pt grid.
 - CLEAN CODE! **You don’t need to implement everything, but whatever you do implement should showcase your best work**.
 - Responsive design!
 Care about widths from 375px to 1280px.
 It should look appropriate on all of those widths.
+- Your code should ship with unit tests.
 - We love automated tests as well :)
 - We don’t care about the icons, but they should be consistent across the app.
 Possible use https://fonts.google.com/icons?selected=Material+Icons?
 Again, whatever source you have is fine.
 - The wireframes are not designs.
 Feel free to add your own design flair to the pages.